Posted on June 18, 2021 by Monique Hanford

-These DIY cages do take a little more work to put together and the most fiddly part is cutting the coroplast to size but it is well worth it as you will end up with a great space for your guinea pigs.
+These DIY cages do take a little more work to put together but they can work out cheaper than some readymade cages and can offer a great space for your guinea pigs.

 With a little imagination you could turn a C&C cage into a gorgeous luxury pad for your guinea pigs!